lcanoi/my-webpage/content/en/project/wordpress-portfolio/index.md

 ---
-title: Wordpress Portfolio
+title: WordPress Portfolio
 subtitle: ""
 date: 2022-05-23T23:00:00.024Z
-summary: Collection of Wordpress Websites I have created and built from scratch, or worked at uploading new content, fixing errors and issues, and optimizing for SEO and domain health scores.
+summary: Collection of WordPress Websites I have created and built from scratch, or worked at uploading new content, fixing errors and issues, and optimizing for SEO and domain health scores.
 draft: false
 featured: false
 tags:
   - 3
   - 8
-  - Wordpress
+  - WordPress
 external_link: ""
 #
 image: